canstralian/ReplitCodeMiner/docs/INTEGRATION_SETUP.md

 # Integration Setup Guide

-This guide explains how to set up GitHub Actions CI/CD, Replit Workflows, and Taskade integration.
+This guide explains how to set up GitHub Actions CI/CD, Replit Workflows, and Taskade integration for the Replit Duplicate Detector Extension.

+> **Note**: This guide assumes you have a GitHub repository connected to your Repl.
+Some integrations are optional and can be skipped for basic usage.

 ## GitHub Actions Setup